NordicSemiconductor/pc-nrfconnect-docs/Configuration.md

 ## Properties in package.json

-The following package.json properties are especially relevant for nRF Connect apps:
+The following package.json properties should be configured by nRF Connect apps:

 | Property | Description |
 | -------- | ----------- |